 Das Blut, im Fruchtfleisch gerinnend beim Birnenbiss: Screening and Conversation with Tobias Madison

-Join us for a screening of Das Blut, im Fruchtfleisch gerinnend beim Birnenbiss by Tobias Madison, a remake of the 1971 film Emperor Tomato Ketchup.
+A screening of Das Blut, im Fruchtfleisch gerinnend beim Birnenbiss by Tobias Madison, a remake of the 1971 film Emperor Tomato Ketchup.
 The original film was created by Japanese director Shūji Terayama (1935 – 83) as a reaction to and critique of the political dogmatism of the growing Maoist student movement.
-By depicting a revolution of children over adults, the film uses political satire to expose the movement’s stated goals as a repetition of the historical roots of totalitarian systems.
-The screening will be followed by a discussion with the artist.
+By depicting a revolution of children over adults, the film used political satire to expose the movement’s stated goals as a repetition of the historical roots of totalitarian systems.
+The screening was followed by a discussion with the artist.

 This public program is part of A Disappearing Act (Feb 16 – Feb 27, 2017), an exhibition developed from archival research in an effort to reconstruct historical works that were either lost, fragmented, never realized, or inherently ephemeral.